Youth co-design:

 Playbl uses the power of play to improve health outcomes for adolescents: five evidence-based digital health games focus on mental health, substance misuse (vaping and opioids) and sexual health by targeting risk prevention and health promotion.
 Games are used as general prevention and targeted interventions within schools and other settings.

-Product specs
+Product Information

-• Product category: Curriculum/lessons, Screening/assessment, Self-guided activities
+• Product category: Curriculum/lessons, Self-guided activities, Crisis intervention

 • Tiers of intervention: Tier 1, Tier 2, Tier 3